 I specialise in working with relationships, anger, depression, anxiety and bereavement.
 I have a good track record for helping people improve relationships, change behaviours and reach a happier and better life.
 I'm a warm, supportive listener who is committed and passionate about assisting people to work through their problems so that they can reach greater peace of mind, and I'm particularly interested in helping people find meaning in their lives.
-I have 9 years experience of humanistic and existential counselling and work for BUPA and internationally via Skype.
+I have 9 years experience of humanistic and existential counselling, have worked for BUPA and internationally via Skype.

 Please see the testimonials below, to show my success with helping people to overcome various issues.

 I also have a great deal of experience working with self-esteem, career issues, narcissism and those affected by narcissistic abuse, verbal and emotional abuse, stress and other problems and have appeared on Radio Stoke to discuss issues such as the Midlife Crisis.

 Please also take a look at some of the articles I have written about different issues - you can find them at the bottom of this page, just above the map.
 One of the articles gives you a flavour of what counselling is like and how long it lasts for: Demystifying Therapy.